Then we realized life was better with gravity, so we shifted our mission from actual space to digital space. And we’ve never looked back.

 When she’s not fueling Propane’s creative tank, Lilu enjoys reading, cooking, and traveling with her daughter.

 Alec uses experience-driven, human-centered design to lead the UX team here at Propane.
 He’s usually focused on work things like user emotion, architect intention, and bottom-line value and trying to figure out how to incorporate those into a brand’s digital ecosystem.
+For 15+ years Alec has helped agencies, start-ups, and other companies research, design, and develop digital experiences that impact users’ lives.
+He has the unique combination of direction and contribution skills that provides empathy and experience for every job we tackle.

 When he’s not crushing his UX duties at work, he’s probably annoying his wife with his nonstop curiosity—or playing the banjo.